What is Filial Therapy?

 Parents/carers who are able to;

-If you are unsure if this is a suitable intervention for your family, or a family you are working with, please do contact me and I will be happy to discuss individual needs with you.
+If you are unsure if this is a suitable intervention for your family, or a family you are working with, please do contact us and we will be happy to discuss individual needs with you.

 What is involved?

 This intervention requires a commitment to 20-30 sessions depending on parent/carer and child's needs.